 Malabar spinach is a frost tender perennial vine grown as an annual in cooler climates.
 Plants have soft red stems and almost-succulent green/red leaves and are vigorous climbers.

-Plants grow very quickly in warmer climates and can be used as a screening plant.
+Plants grow very quickly in warmer climates and can be used as a screening plant over fences.
 Growth can be slow in cooler climates.
 It is used to thicken soups and stews.
 Also known as Pui, vine spinach, climbing spinach, creeping spinach, red vine spinach, buffalo spinach, Indian spinach, Chinese spinach and Ceylon spinach.